 - 12.1.1 In the case of a helicopter approaching to land other than on the active runway, the pilot must avoid the flow of fixed-wing aircraft and land on a marked helipad or suitable clear area.
 Pilots should be aware that at some airports, the only suitable landing area is the runway, and a standard traffic pattern can be utilized if it does not conflict with any other fixed-wing traffic present at the time of landing. - 12.1.2 All pilots should be aware that rotorcraft may fly slower and approach at steeper angles than airplanes.
 Air taxi is the preferred method for helicopter ground movements, which enables the pilot to proceed at an optimum airspeed, minimize downwash effect, and conserve fuel.
-Flight over aircraft, vehicles, and personnel should be avoided. - 12.1.3 In the case of a gyroplane approaching to land, the gyroplane pilot operating in the traffic pattern when landing on the runway may fly a pattern similar to the fixed-wing aircraft traffic pattern but at a lower altitude (500 feet AGL) and closer to the runway.
-This runway pattern may be on the opposite side of the runway from fixed-wing traffic only when airspeed requires it or for practice power-off landings and if local policy permits.
-Landings not on the runway must avoid the flow of fixed-wing traffic. - 12.1.4 Helicopters operating in the traffic pattern when landing on the runway may fly a pattern similar to the fixed-wing aircraft traffic pattern but at a lower altitude (500 feet AGL) and closer to the runway.
+Flight over aircraft, vehicles, and personnel should be avoided. - 12.1.3 In the case of a gyrocopter approaching to land, the gyrocopter pilot should avoid the flow of fixed-wing aircraft before making a turn to final for the runway in use to avoid turning in front of another aircraft on final approach. - 12.1.4 Helicopters operating in the traffic pattern when landing on the runway may fly a pattern similar to the fixed-wing aircraft traffic pattern but at a lower altitude (500 feet AGL) and closer to the runway.
 This runway pattern may be on the opposite side of the runway from fixed-wing traffic only when airspeed requires it or for practice power-off landings (autorotation) and if local policy permits.
 Landings not on the runway must avoid the flow of fixed-wing traffic. - 12.1.5 Both classes of rotorcraft can be expected to practice power-off landings (autorotation), which will involve a very steep angle of approach and high rate of descent (1,500 to 2,000 feet/minute).